Westcliff Baptist Church

 We try to be a church that reaches out to our local community so we keep links with the local foodbank, the local hospice, the local group for ending Modern Slavery, the local Christian’s Against Poverty group and we hold a Winter Night Shelter for the homeless during the winter months.
 We have a Small Steps project which aims to address issues of poverty and justice in small ways by making donations or becoming activists in social justice campaigns.
 Through the church finances we support many charities.

 From time to time we offer walks, picnics, meals, BBQs, anything that’s easy to come to ourselves and easy to invite our friends along to.
-We have a Men’s Breakfast Group at a local pub one Saturday morning a month, a thriving ‘CAMEO’ ('Come And Meet Each Other') weekly group for those who would like to get out of the house and have a bit of company, play some games or do some puzzles and sometimes listen to an outside speaker.
 We have a weekly Discipleship group for those who want to ask questions and find out more about what it means to be a Christian, a follower or Disciple, of Jesus Christ.
 All of these events aim to be crossroads or bridging places where we hope to provide a way of connecting the local church with the community and sharing our interests and concerns with each other.

-We have midweek Homegroups once a month which are small, informal, friendly gatherings in someone’s lounge/garden to share fellowship and might suit someone who wants a gentle introduction to church life or the chance to make closer ties with a small group of people.
+We have midweek Homegroups that meet throughout the month, these are informal, friendly gatherings in someone’s lounge/garden to share fellowship and might suit someone who wants a gentle introduction to church life or the chance to make closer ties with a small group of people.

 From time to time we have a Week of Prayer using various more creative styles of prayer, such as prayer walks or prayer stations, on various themes.